Politics and Social Status

 But the villains are often the heroes of the next generation.
 Progress requires villains, because without a villain willing to tell us we are wrong, we will never change.

 The left and right are in a perpetual war, where one of the main weapons is outrage.
 When deployed in concentration, political opinion-makers can create a veritable firestorm of outrage.
 Social media acts as a kind of accelerant, and the people are the fuel: by allowing themselves to be consumed, they keep the outrage raging.

-By expressing your outrage, you are contributing to your side in this war.
-If you are on the right side, maybe this is a good thing.
-But you are also contributing to a society where outrage and shame have more power than empathy and reason.
+By expressing your outrage, by canceling and shaming good people with wrong opinions, you are contributing to your side in this culture war.
+If you are on the right side, this may be a good thing.
+But you are also contributing a dynamic where your side can’t learn and evolve because it brooks no dissent, to a society where outrage and shame have more power than empathy and reason.
 I would ask you to reconsider your weapons.